FireHead90544/Phoenix-PTB/README.md

 # Phoenix-PTB
-Phoenix-PTB is the public, open source release of the multi-guilded multipurpose discord bot "PhoenixBot" from the discord server "Project: Phoenix™"...
+Phoenix-PTB is the public, open source release of the multi-guilded multipurpose discord bot "PhoenixBot" from the discord server "Project: Phoenix™"